Emma Elizabeth Hitchcock

 Biography

 Emma Hitchcock is a PhD candidate in the department of English and Comparative Literature.
 Her research attends to the early medieval North Atlantic archive.
-Her reading methods, informed by critical Indigenous studies, aim to contribute to our understanding of colonial structures and reparative possibilities.
+Her reading methods, informed by critical Indigenous studies, aim to contribute to our understanding of colonial logics and reparative possibilities.

 Before coming to Columbia, Emma earned a BA in Religious Studies from Yale University and then studied the neuroscience of pain and emotion with Tor Wager’s Cognitive and Affective Neuroscience Lab for two years.
 Her work has appeared in Medieval Ecocriticisms, Old English Medievalism (Boydell & Brewer), The Oxford Handbook of Positive Emotion and Psychopathology, and The Nature of Emotion (Oxford).
+She has a forthcoming co-authored chapter in Bloomsbury’s Cultural History of Nature series.